SSWConsulting/SSW.Rules.Content/rules/use-words-instead-of-digits-for-low-numbers/rule.md

 ---

-Whenever writing numbers for a web audience, it's generally a good idea to use numerals, especially for complicated numbers.
+Whenever writing numbers, it's generally a good idea to use numerals, especially for complicated numbers.
 Numerals are more easily noticed when a page is scanned by a user's eye.

 For example:

 <!--endintro-->